MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 	Connect-MsolService

-To confirm users, run the following commands:
+Next, configure your PowerShell session so that it doesn't truncate the values that we'll be checking:

     $Formatenumerationlimit =-1

+To confirm users, run the following command:

 	Get-Msoluser | select DisplayName, UserPrincipalName, ProxyAddresses

 Your first check is to make sure that the users you want to use with Azure Information Protection are displayed.